Heather: Now we have Richard Adams from The Heating Company who specialise in mechanical heat recovery ventilation with

 Heather: Richard, thank you very much.
 And that website is theheatingcompany.co.nz.

-For over 25 years, we have designed a good number of heat recovery ventilation system and installed heating systems to the homes in Auckland, Queenstown, Tauranga, Hamilton and Christchurch.
+For over 25 years, we have designed heat recovery ventilation systems and installed new build ventilation in Auckland, Queenstown, Tauranga, Hamilton and Christchurch.
 Our experienced team is ready to turn your ideas into reality.
 Contact us now for a free consultation and quotation for a heat recovery ventilation system.